gemoc/gemoc.github.io/events/gemoc2019.md

 ### Topics

-The topics of interest for GEMOC 2018 include:
+The topics of interest for GEMOC 2019 include (but are not limited to):

 - Tools and methods for engineering modeling languages
 - Composability and interoperability of heterogeneous modeling languages